Search Intent

 Basing your content on a single analysis of results during a specific moment can hurt you.
 To avoid this problem, look for the results history of the keyword you are analyzing, this will help you to have a more general vision.

-When analyzing the history, you will find that there are keywords whose list of results does not change much over time, and others that do so relatively easily.
+When analyzing the history, you will find that some keywords’ list of results does not change much over time, and others do so relatively easily.

 3. Study of the type, format and presentation of the content